[this is a very interesting page!]

 Unintended deposits of soil, in the form of layers, lenses, and accumulations occurred during several periods.
 The first was after the revetment walls were constructed until activity shifted away during the latter part of EDIII.
 It began again in the Mittani period and steadily built up until even the monumental architecture was covered.
 Post-abandonment, wind and rain, acting on additional layers of loess, built the mound to its present form.

-Back to top: Depositional data for Unit J5
+Back to top: Introduction

 Discard